marciopocebon/shellcode-fetcher/README.md

 # shellcode-fetcher
-Antivirus evasion technique to send GET request to remote server to fetch shellcode from HTTP response and inject/execute shellcode in memory.
+Antivirus evasion technique to send GET request to remote server to fetch shellcode from HTTP response and inject shellcode in memory.